Skip to content

-You think that this was first said last year with all of the political and economic upheavel in the UK and, indeed, within in the automotive world.
-However this was said by Heraclitus, a Greek philosopher, some 2,500 years ago.
+You think that this was first said last year with all of the political and economic upheaval in the UK and, indeed, within the automotive world.
+However, this was said by Heraclitus, a Greek philosopher, some 2,500 years ago.
 Continuous change has always been and will always be a human constant.
 Rather than fearing this status quo, businesses leading change can set themselves on the path to future success.

 So how do we get it right?